The Locust Inn was built by Lewis Burgess and his wife Charlotte McClanathan Burgess as their home, not as an inn, in 1865.

 As a side note, the grandfather of Louis Burgess was a Hessian soldier who came to Ticonderoga with General Burgoyne during the American Revolutionary War.
 The grandfather had enlisted when the British Army hired Hessian troops.
 He was sent to America and arrived in New York City in 1777.
-He soon decided the americans were fighting for a good cause and joined the american army.
+He soon decided the Americans were fighting for a good cause and joined the American army.
 He was threatened with death by hanging for deserting the British Army.
 To obscure his true identity, he took the name of Burgess.
 After the war the grandfather married and located in Putnam, Washington County in New York.

-Lewis Burgess was born on August 14, 1937.
+Lewis Burgess was born on August 14, 1837.
 He was a native of Dresden, Washington County, New York.
 His parents were John Christie Burgess and Achsah Christie Davis.
 Lewis was first a school teacher and afterwards occupied a position as chief clerk for 10 years at the Fort William Henry Hotel.
 In 1860, he entered the merchandising business.
 He purchased a store in Hague.
 The store was either originally located or moved by Lewis to a location across the street from where the Locust Inn stands today.
 On November 2, 1860, Lewis Burgess purchased the property on which the Locust Inn now stands from Thomas Wayne (Deed Book #5).
-Lewis Burgess married Charlotte, daughter of John McClanathan, Sr., of Hague on January 2, 1862.
+Lewis Burgess married Charlotte, daughter of John McClanathan, Sr., of Hague, on January 2, 1862.

 Mr. Burgess served as the postmaster of Hague for about 32 years up to 1893 when his brother-in-law John McClanathan, Jr. succeeded him.
 Lewis Burgess was the supervisor for the town of Hague in 1862, 1866, 1867, and 1889.
 He also held the office of justice of the peace for many years.